-7. BAROMETRIC DAMPER CONTROL
+7. BAROMETRIC DAMPER CONTROL.

 The barometric damper control, also known as a draft regulator, is used on conventional chimney venting only.
 This control automatically maintains a constant negative pressure in the furnace to obtain maximum efficiency.
 It ensures that proper pressures are not exceeded.
 If the chimney does not develop sufficient draft, the draft control cannot function properly.
 The draft regulator, when installed should be in the same room or enclosure as the furnace and should not interfere with the combustion air supplied to the burner.

 The control should also be located near the furnace flue outlet and installed according to the instructions supplied with the regulator.
-The overfire draft (measured at the oil burner mounting plate over-fired draft access port. fig. 2) should be set to 0.02 in. w.c.
+The flue outlet pressure (measured between the furnace and draft regulator, or the oil burner mounting plate over-fired draft access port.fig.
+2) should be set to -0.02 in. w.c.

 8a.
-FAN TIMER BOARD AND LIMIT CONTROL WITH PSC BLOWER MOTOR (FIG. 4) (page 19)
+FAN TIMER BOARD AND LIMIT CONTROL (05HD-091A-12-F) (FIG. 4) (page 18)

 The Electronic Fan Timer integrates control of all burner and circulator fan operations.
 This control is the central wiring point for most of the electrical components in the furnace.
-The United Technologies 1158-120 (O5HD-140A-14-F) has an adjustable fan on time that is set by selecting the dipswitch combination displayed in Chart 1.
+The United Technologies 1158-120 (O5HD-091A-12-F) has an adjustable fan on time that is set by selecting the dipswitch combination displayed in Chart 1.
 This fan on delay can be set at 30, 60, 90 or 120 seconds.
 This provides a delay between the burner ignition and blower start-up to eliminate excessive flow of cold air when the blower comes on.
-The United Technologies 1158-120 has an adjustable fan off time of 1, 2, 4 or 6 minutes displayed in Chart 1.
+The United Technologies 1158-120 (O5HD-091A-12-F) has an adjustable fan off time of 1, 2, 4 or 6 minutes displayed in Chart 1.
 The fan off delay time starts when the burner motor is de-energized at the end of a call for heat.
 Blower shutdown is delayed to remove any residual heat from the heat exchanger and improve the annual efficiency of the furnace.